saverymax/optimal-design-data-integration/doc/source/data.md

 ## Map data

 It will be essential to have a file defining your region of interest before you can proceed with the steps below.
 We download a .gpkg file from <https://apps.nationalmap.gov/downloader/> for Tennesse in the work here, but you are welcome to define your own region.
 The code here uses read_sf() from the sf package in R, which is compatible with multiple map file types (.shp, .gpkg).
-Place this file in a base data directory that you will you use to store all the data for running the code the instructions here describe.
+Place this file in a base data directory that you will you use to store all the data for running the design code.

 ## Land cover data

 Land cover data can be acquired from numerous sources.
-These include products from MODIS, Sentinel-II, Landsat, or Proba-V. In this documentation we provide limited instructions for obtaining data the Proba-V product from Copernicus.
+These include products from MODIS, Sentinel-II, Landsat, or Proba-V. In this documentation we provide limited instructions for obtaining the Proba-V product from Copernicus.

 To download the PROBA-V satellite data, go to <https://land.copernicus.eu/global/products/lc> and use the world viewer (<https://lcviewer.vito.be/2019>).
 Select the appropriate section/s of the globe for your use-case.
-On this case, we simply need one section that appropriately covers Tennessee.
+In our case, we simply need one section that appropriately covers Tennessee.
 Information regarding the product itself can be found in the documentation: <https://land.copernicus.eu/global/sites/cgls.vito.be/files/products/CGLOPS1_PUM_LC100m-V3_I3.4.pdf>.
 Important for this analysis are the classifications of each landcover type.

 ## Enhanced Vegetation Index (EVI)